 There’s nothing not to love about the southern peninsula of the Greek mainland.
 The Peloponnese with a 1,200-kilometer coastline and incredible natural wealth is an all-year-round destination.
 You won’t even miss the islands since right next to the Peloponnese you find jewels like Zakynthos and Hydra.

-The Peloponnese is for … foodies if you avoid the tourist traps.
+Not to forget that the Peloponnese is for … foodies but still you have to avoid the tourist traps.